Qualified doctors Certified medications Online consultation with aftercare

 • Practise mindfulness.
 The scientific evidence on mindfulness speaks for itself.
 Mindfulness and meditation help you relax, reduce stress and feelings of gloominess, and improve sleep quality.

 • Pack your diet with vegetables and fruit to keep your blood sugar stable.
 Studies show that what you eat affects how you feel.
 Increased fibre intake encourages a healthy gut flora, which can help to improve mood.
-Blood sugar fluctuations can also impact how you feel.
+Blood sugar fluctuations can also impact mood.
 Cutting down on sugars and fast carbohydrates has a positive effect on your blood sugar levels.

 • Expose yourself to bright light.
 Scientific studies have shown that exposing yourself to light is a mood booster.
-It’s a good way to naturally boost your serotonin levels and overall mood.
+It’s a good way to naturally increase your serotonin levels and improve your mood.
 Spend at least 30 minutes outside every day.
-Alternatively, a light therapy lamp can also be helpful.
+A light therapy lamp can also be helpful.

 • Get at least 30 minutes of physical activity a day in addition to your normal activities.
 Exercise stimulates the production of the happiness hormones serotonin, dopamine and endorphin.
 Choose a sport or activity that you enjoy.
 This makes it easier to stay motivated.